mchini/dev-brain-lab/content/research/_index.md

   <div style="font-size:0.75em; margin-top:0.5em;">
     <span style="font-size:1em; color:#555;">
       To estimate ITs on single-unit data of neonatal mice, we developed our own method: iSTTC. iSTTC has several critical advantages compared to current state-of-the-art approaches for IT estimation.
-Most crucial for our purpose, it provides much more accurate IT estimations on low-firing and bursty spike trains, typical conditions for early brain development.<br>
+Most crucial for our purpose, it provides much more accurate IT estimations on low-firing and bursty spike trains, typical conditions for early brain development.
+	  Click on the image to read the preprint.<br>
     </span>
   </div>
 </div>